-Every now and again, kids are going to miss school.
-Whether it’s to spend a day sick in bed, for a family obligation, or simply to take a parent-approved “mental health day”, the fact is that students will rarely make it to every single day of school during the year.
+Every now and again, students are going to miss school.
+Whether it’s to spend a day sick in bed, for a family obligation, or simply to take a parent-approved mental health day, the fact is that students will rarely make it to every single day of school during the year.

 What is chronic absenteeism?

-Generally speaking, students who miss a defined number of school days, usually about 10 percent or about 15-18 days in most school districts, for any reason, are considered chronically absent.
-And students who are chronically absent are not only at serious risk for falling behind in school, but also become susceptible to a slew of other harmful consequences.
+Generally speaking, students who miss a defined number of school days, usually about 10 percent or about 15 to 18 days in most school districts, for any reason, are considered chronically absent.
+And students who are chronically absent are not only at serious risk of falling behind in school, but they also become susceptible to a slew of other harmful consequences.

 Why does chronic absenteeism matter?

-A recent report from the U.S. Department of Education (DOE) used data from the 2013-14 Civil Rights Data Collection (CRDC) for the 2015–16 school year to illustrate the extent of chronic absenteeism in our nation’s schools.
-The data revealed chronically absent students are at a greater academic risk for missing early learning milestones, failing courses, and not graduating on time.
-Chronically absent students are also at a greater risk for a number of negative long-term consequences such as being more likely to experience poverty, diminished mental and physical health, and involvement in the criminal justice system as an adult.
+A report from the U.S. Department of Education (ED) used data from the Civil Rights Data Collection (CRDC) for the 2015–16 school year to illustrate the extent of chronic absenteeism in our nation’s schools.
+The data revealed that chronically absent students are at a greater academic risk for missing early learning milestones, failing courses, and not graduating on time.
+Chronically absent students are also at a greater risk for a number of negative long-term consequences, such as being more likely to experience poverty, diminished mental and physical health, and involvement in the criminal justice system as an adult.

 Who does chronic absenteeism impact?

-The DOE report data showed that while chronic absenteeism is experienced by students of all races, ethnicities, genders, and socioeconomic backgrounds, students of a certain demographic tend to be reported as chronically absent more so than others.
+While chronic absenteeism is experienced by students of all races, ethnicities, genders, and socioeconomic backgrounds, students of a certain demographic tend to be reported as chronically absent more so than others.
 Chronic absence disproportionately affects students and schools in high-poverty areas, and Attendance Works believes that it hit hardest among communities that have been especially affected by the pandemic, including Black, Latino, and Native American students; students living in poverty; students with disabilities; and English language learners.

 How is absenteeism measured?

-Truancy rates, which report only the number of unexcused absences in a day, can also hide a problem with chronic absenteeism, since it is the number of days a student misses that impacts achievement, not necessarily the reason why.
+Truancy rates, which report only the number of unexcused absences in a day, can also hide a problem with chronic absenteeism, because the number of days that a student misses overall impacts achievement, independent of the reason of the absence.
 Chronic absenteeism better identifies which students are at risk for failure, allowing schools to intervene sooner.

 Still, it’s important to recognize that students who are chronically absent are not always simply playing hooky.
 There are several reasons why a child might miss school, and they’re often outside of a student’s control.
-Sometimes students miss school because they must stay home and care for a loved one, are frequently ill, cannot access transportation to safely get to school, or don’t have clean uniforms, clothes, or school supplies; or cannot obtain access to the Internet or technology for virtual learning.
+Sometimes, students miss school because they must stay home and care for a loved one; contract frequent illnesses; cannot access transportation to safely get to school; don’t possess clean uniforms, clothes, or school supplies; or cannot obtain access to the Internet or technology for virtual learning.
 Understanding the various reasons why students are chronically absent has allowed both government and local organizations to take steps that will get students in class more often and give them a better chance for success.

 What’s being done to combat chronic absenteeism?

-Several government initiatives are dedicated to helping reduce chronic absenteeism and providing students with support to achieve greater academic and success beyond the classroom.
-Here are three key initiatives that are making an impact:
+Several initiatives are dedicated to helping reduce chronic absenteeism and providing students with support to achieve greater academic and success beyond the classroom.
+Here are a few initiatives that are making an impact:

 - Attendance Works is a national and state initiative dedicated to promoting awareness of the importance of school attendance.
-They work to ensure that school districts take responsibility for accurately tracking and reporting chronic absence data, while partnering with families and communities to intervene where chronic absence is a problem.
+The organization works to ensure that school districts take responsibility for accurately tracking and reporting chronic absence data, and it partners with families and communities to intervene where chronic absence is a problem.

-- Under the Every Student Succeeds Act, states will require their school districts to gather and report chronic absenteeism data and in turn, be allowed to spend federal dollars to take measures to reduce absenteeism.
+- Under the Every Student Succeeds Act, states are required to report chronic absenteeism data, and school districts are allowed to spend federal dollars to take measures to reduce absenteeism.

-Research from Attendance Works indicates that not only can schools and districts impact student absenteeism rates, but that students can actually reverse their academic difficulties if attendance improves.
-These initiatives, and others like them, strive to make an impact on chronic absenteeism rates by educating and informing school communities on how everyone can take action and get involved.
+Research from Attendance Works indicates that not only can schools and districts impact student absenteeism rates but also that students can actually reverse their academic difficulties if attendance improves.
+These initiatives, as well as others like them, strive to make an impact on chronic absenteeism rates by educating and informing school communities on how everyone can take action and get involved.
 As with all challenges related to education, chronic absenteeism is an issue that requires the whole village to solve.